 IMDb TV has over 55 million viewers and an additional 200 million active users on Amazon Prime Video.
 All of those users have access to IMDb TV as well.
 Since Amazon integrates IMDb TV\Freevee content into their Amazon Prime Video interface, ads appear on both platforms.

 That isn’t to say that the added platforms are entirely to blame.

 There have always been commercials on Amazon Prime, but they’re not as subtle as they used to be.

 The most egregious ad is the pre-show advertisement, like trailers in a movie theater.

-The pre-show ads promote either Amazon Prime itself or Amazon Prime original content.
-If you’re a frequent binge-watcher, likely, you’ve also noticed the ads between shows.
+The pre-show ads promote either Amazon Prime itself or Amazon Prime’s original content.
+If you’re a frequent binge-watcher, you’ve likely noticed the ads between shows.

 Additionally, banner ads or OTT are typical.
 Although, banner ads are often quickly dismissed with a click.

 How Common are Ads on Amazon Prime Video?

 Amazon shoppers are also familiar with the lack of subtlety.

 Video ads interrupt product browsing, banners are everywhere, and sponsored product videos infiltrate our search results.